jazeem-azeez/jazeem-azeez/README.md

 - 🔭 I’m currently working on ...
   -   [Delegactor](https://github.com/jazeem-azeez/Delegactor)

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning/refreshing ...
   - Go
   - C++
   - Rust
   - Elixir

 - 👯 I’m looking to collaborate on ...
   - Delegactor

 - 🤔 I’m looking for help with ...
-  - Finding a job in build low latency distributed systems
+  - Finding a job where I can contribute to low latency distributed systems
   - Learn Elixir, TLA+
   - Build something awesome

 - 💬 Ask me about ...
   - Engineering in General
   - C#